UT Tyler College of Business and Technology

 - You had applied for a previous semester which is not automatically rolled over to the current semester.
 Students must reapply for graduate admittance if they did not attend within three semesters of their initial acceptance.

-- Letters of recommendation have not been received (for MS in HRD and Ph.D. in HRD only).
+- Letters of recommendation have not been received (for Ph.D. in HRD only).

 - Have attended a previous semester of graduate school and GRE or GMAT scores have not been received and filed.